Khoa-bit/Static-SideBar-Challenge/README.md

-# Static Sidebar Challange
+# Static Sidebar Challenge

+Sidebar was made only with HTML and CSS (Static, not JS)

 Click on the ./index.html to see the sidebar.
-It only uses ./style.css as it's CSS.
+It uses ./style.css as it's CSS.
+Other directories are for references.

 ### **SideBar features:**
 1. Responsive